The complete AI Identity Swap Blueprint — a step-by-step system for shifting AI roles, perspectives, and reasoning.

 2. Lens — How the AI thinks

-Examples: “Prioritize simplicity over cleverness,” “Assume everything is too risky.”
+Examples: “Prioritize simplicity,” “Assume everything is too risky.”

 3. Constraints — How the AI behaves